-The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$ per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us and the selling stockholders per share of common stock.
+The underwriting fee is \$1.40 per share.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us and the selling stockholders assuming both no exercise and full exercise of the underwriters' option to purchase additional shares from the selling stockholders.

-Paid by the Company

-Without Option With Full Option Exercise
+Paid by the Company without Option Exercise Paid by the selling stockholders with full Option Exercise

-Per Share \$ \$
+Per Share \$ 1.40 \$ 1.40

-Total \$ \$
+Total \$ 8,400,000 \$ 1,260,000